NameIsAnsh/Celebal_Summer_Internship/Customer_Lifetime_Value_Prediction/Customer Lifetime Value (CLV) Prediction Project.md

 ## Overview
 This project focuses on predicting Customer Lifetime Value (CLV) using historical transaction data.
 CLV is a crucial metric for businesses to understand the long-term value of their customers, enabling more effective marketing strategies, resource allocation, and customer relationship management.

-This project was developed as a major project for training completion, demonstrating skills in data analysis, machine learning, and practical application of CLV models.

 ## Dataset
 The dataset used in this project is `online_retail_II.xlsx`, which contains transactional data from an online retail store.